The quick answer

 - The liquidator cannot be chosen.

-Therefore it maybe better for you to chose us and use the Creditors Voluntary Liquidation process which is quicker.
+Therefore it maybe better for you to choose us and use the Creditors Voluntary Liquidation process which is quicker.